 It depends on the tier.
 Presidential and Fordham Scholarship holders see their award reduced dollar-for-dollar by tuition-specific outside aid but only by half for non-tuition-specific outside aid, keeping the other half for living expenses.
 Dean's, Loyola, and Jogues holders have outside scholarships fill unmet need first; if no unmet need exists, outside awards displace subsidized loans, then work-study, then university grants dollar-for-dollar.

-About 10 students per year receive the Presidential Scholarship, roughly 3% of admitted students receive the full-tuition Fordham Scholarship, and about 10% receive the Dean's Scholarship.
+About 20 students per year receive the Presidential Scholarship (per Fordham's published scholarships page; the prior ~10 figure was understated), roughly 3% of admitted students receive the full-tuition Fordham Scholarship, and about 10% receive the Dean's Scholarship.
 Loyola and Jogues awards go to a broader group of high-performing students.
 Based on historical CDS data, approximately 25% of first-year students with no financial need have received some form of institutional non-need-based merit aid.

 Both.
 The base award starts at $25,000 on academic merit, but the amount can increase above $25,000 based on demonstrated financial need from the FAFSA and CSS Profile.
 Filing both forms fully and on time is critical to maximizing this award.
 This makes the Dean's Scholarship unusually valuable for middle-income families compared to fixed-amount merit awards at other schools.